pastleo/JT2htmlJS/README.md

 JT2htmlJS
 =========

 Json + Template => HTML By Javascript
 Generate HTML from JSON and Template by Javascript.
 By default,there is a JSON resolver to get the google sheet data as source to generate HTML.

+> This document is very simple I know, but I might improve it ... when I have time ...

 ## Basic Usage